saadnaveeddev/depression-classification-using-fedearated-learning/README.md

 - **Submit Pull Requests**: For improvements or feature additions, fork the repository, make your changes, and submit a pull request.

+## Contact for Dataset Access
+If you require access to the datasets (data1.csv, data2.csv, data3.csv) used in this project, please contact [saad.naveed.dev@gmail.com] for access.
+Provide details about your project and intended use.

 ## License

 This project is licensed under the MIT License.